Irene Bruce Papers

 Arranged without hierarchy.

 Immediate Source of Acquisition

 Donated by Michael Mackley in 2017.

-- An Inventory of the Irene Bruce Papers
+- Guide to the Irene Bruce Papers

 - Jessica Maddox and Jacquelyn Sundstrand